carlos21/spark-digital-demo/README.md

 # Spark Digital Challenge

-This is a demo project for Spark Digital that lists photos taking into consideration the performance on each action the user does.
+This is a demo project for Spark Digital.

 ## Features